Canadian businesses exporting to the U.S. may have some state commodity (Sales & Use) tax obligations.

 - Tangible personal property;

-- Some services as stated in legislation and which varies depending on the state (advertising, bookkeeping, information, manufacturing, management, marketing, R&D, etc.);
+- Some services specifically covered by legislation.
+These services vary depending on the state (advertising, bookkeeping, information, manufacturing, management, marketing, R&D, etc.);

 - Some IT or electronic services as stated in legislation (software or IT support, for example).